LoganConnor44/anki-templates/readme.md

 ## Back

-A full example of the Back of the card is found below:
+A full example of the Back of a recognition card is found below:
 ```html
 <!--Styling may be placed in the Styling Anki tab - but for ease of use let's add it here only-->
 <style>